Deploy the appliance (NSX-T)

 Method 1: Create a 'Computer Created' event-based task.

-With this method, any VMs that you create in your system are automatically activated and assigned a policy.
-This method, and method 2, require the least amount of setup work.
+With this method, any VMs that you newly create in your system are automatically activated and assigned a policy.

 Method 2: Create an 'NSX Security Group Change' event-based task.